realestatepilot/dotfiles/README.md

 Rename contexts and clusters in a kubectl config file.
 See `kubefix -h` for details.

+## Hashicorps Vault CLI

+This CLI dont work under Windows git bash for login.
+See https://github.com/hashicorp/vault/issues/4946#issuecomment-695457902 for a hack.
+This is integrated in theese dot-files.

 # Credits

 Most of thees snippets are collected from other authors.